gemini-oss/starfleet/mkdocs/userGuide/IAM/Roles/Installation.md

 # ...
 Outputs:
   # ...
- IamRoleWorkerWorkerQueue:
+ IamRoleWorkerQueue:
    Description: The Queue URL for the IAM Role Worker invocation queue
-   Value: !GetAtt IamRoleWorkerWorkerQueue.QueueUrl
+   Value: !GetAtt IamRoleWorkerQueue.QueueUrl
- IamRoleWorkerWorkerDLQ:
+ IamRoleWorkerDLQ:
    Description: The Queue URL for the IAM Role Worker invocation DLQ
-   Value: !GetAtt IamRoleWorkerWorkerDLQ.QueueUrl
+   Value: !GetAtt IamRoleWorkerDLQ.QueueUrl
  IamRoleWorker:
    Description: The IAM Role Worker ship function that uses iambic to sync IAM roles in our infrastructure
    Value: !GetAtt IamRoleWorker.Arn